 Disconnect the syringe from the extension tubing.

-Contact the doctor right away if any of the following occurs:
+Contact the healthcare provider right away if any of the following occurs:

 Your child has trouble breathing.